Up to 60% off sofas & mattresses — limited‑time deals.

 Which of these feels best for long, uninterrupted TV sessions?

-Buckingham was the easiest to stay on for multi-hour viewing because each seat reclines independently and the high back stays supportive over time.
+Buckingham held up best in multi-hour TV sessions because each seat reclines independently and the high back stays supportive.

 Which is the easiest to live with day to day if you do a mix of laptop work and lounging?